-- operational briefings,
+operational briefings,

-- articles in GN,
+- articles in ASRA publications

 - messages to ASRA's email list, and

-- posts on the ASRA forum.
+- social media.

 ASRA understands that everyone plays a vital role in the creation of a positive safety culture and that their involvement and support of all aspects of Safety Promotion is essential.